Mascara: History

 The mascara developed by these two men consisted of petroleum jelly and coal in a set ratio.
 It was undeniably messy, and a better alternative was soon developed.
 A dampened brush was rubbed against a cake containing soap and black dye in equal proportions and applied to the lashes.
 Still it was extremely messy.
-No significant improvement occurred until 1957 with an innovation by Helena Rubinstein.
+Frustrated by the low quality of existing products and their susceptibility to become runny when exposed to water or sweat, the Viennese opera singer Helene Winterstein-Kambersky developed a water-proof creme mascara, which was patented in 1935 and is still sold today ("La Bella Nussy").
+Four years later, Helena Rubinstein started using the same recipe under license and in 1958 she created the first refillable mascara in a tube with an integrated brush for easy application ("Mascara Matic").

 The events leading to Rubinstein's improvement began in Paris in the early 20th century.
 There, at the fashion capital of the world, mascara was quickly gaining popularity and common usage.
 Elizabeth Arden and Helena Rubinstein, two giants in the American beauty industry, watched and kept abreast of its development.
 After the First World War, American consumers became eager for new products.
 Sensing an opportunity, both Rubinstein and Arden launched their own brands of cosmetics that included mascara.
 Through the efforts of these two rivals and public temperament, mascara finally gained respectability and favor in American society.

 The invention of the photograph and motion picture launched mascara's popularity and usage further forward in America.
 Motion pictures especially advertised a new standard of beauty and sex appeal.
 Famous actresses of the classic cinema era, such as Theda Bara, Pola Negri, Clara Bow, Greta Garbo, Marlene Dietrich, Bette Davis, and Jean Harlow, depended heavily upon mascara for their glamorized appearances, which the average woman sought to mimic.

 In 1933, a woman known on court records as Mrs. Brown consented to have her eyelashes permanently dyed.
 Unfortunately, the product, Lash Lure, used para-phenylenediamine, a chemical extremely toxic to the body, as the dyeing agent.
 At the time, cosmetics were unregulated by the Federal Drug Administration, and the dangers of paraphenylenediamine were unknown.
 Within hours of the treatment, Mrs. Brown began experiencing severe symptoms of stinging and burning eyes.
 By the next morning, Mrs. Brown's eyes had developed ulcers which oozed and had swollen shut.
 Use of Lash Lure resulted in blindness in Mrs. Brown and fifteen other women and also caused the death of another through a bacterial infection.
 It was only after the Lash Lure incident and several others like it, documented in Ruth deForest Lamb's book entitled American Chamber of Horrors, that Congress granted the Food and Drug Administration (FDA) the right to regulate cosmetics in 1938.